 Consequently, a key result of the Paris Agreement negotiations was the establishment of an enhanced transparency framework for tracking and reporting the progress of existing and future country commitments, with built-in flexibility included for non-Annex I Parties.
 For this reason, the Capacity-building Initiative for Transparency (CBIT) was created at the request of Parties to help strengthen the institutional and technical capacities of non-Annex I countries to meet the enhanced transparency requirements defined in Article 13 of the Paris Agreement.

 - Strengthen national institutions for transparency-related activities in line with national priorities;

-- Provide relevant tools, training and assistance for meeting the provisions stipulated in Article 13 of the Agreement; and
+- Provide relevant tools, training, and assistance for meeting the provisions stipulated in Article 13 of the Agreement;

 - Assist in the improvement of transparency over time.

 The CBIT is one of the ways in which the GEF is supporting the successful implementation of the Paris Agreement and its key pillars of transparency and accountability.
 For example, CBIT activities dovetail with the GEF’s critical provision of support to non-Annex I Parties to fulfill their reporting obligations under the United Nations Framework Convention on Climate Change (UNFCCC), including National Communications and Biennial Update Reports.

 The Paris Agreement requested the GEF to support the establishment of the CBIT through voluntary contributions during GEF-6 and future replenishment cycles.
 Following COP 21, the GEF established the CBIT within one year due to high levels of donor support and successful engagement with countries and other key stakeholders.